By Jennifer Stuart

 Cook your own lunch or dinner

 Before booking your hotel check and see what the room amenities are.
 Most (but not all) rooms will include a fried and many a microwave.
 A handful of hotels offer rooms with a real kitchen!
-(We love the Residence Inn Anaheim Maingate but there are others) If you are the kind of person who doesn’t mind cooking while on vacation or if your family has food restrictions or allergies that make it easier to prepare your own food this will add up to a significant savings.
+(We love the Clementine Hotel and Suites but there are others) If you are the kind of person who doesn’t mind cooking while on vacation or if your family has food restrictions or allergies that make it easier to prepare your own food this will add up to a significant savings.

 Join clubs or email lists

 Sometimes it is possible to get a deal or discount by joining a restaurant’s email list or points club.
 This is best done shortly before you arrive as most of the offers are time sensitive and will expire within 2 weeks.
 I recommend doing 3-7 days before your arrival date at Disneyland to make sure that you can benefit from these deals.
-Two of our favorites are with Earl of Sandwich (click here for our review) and Jamaba Juice (review coming soon).
+Two of our favourites are with Earl of Sandwich (click here for our review) and Jamba Juice.
 Both have locations in Downtown Disney.
 Usually Earl of Sandwich offers a free sandwich for signing up to their email list (click here for link) and Jamba Juice usually offers $3 off a smoothie for doing the same.
 (Click here for link) Both also have a points system that you can accumulate further discounts by making purchases.
 Visit their websites for more details.

 Mimi’s Café is on Harbor Blvd Join the Mimi’s Club (click here for link) and receive a coupon for a FREE 4-pack of muffins with $5 minimum purchase.
 Their muffins are huge.
 This can be a good option for people staying at one of the hotels on Harbor Blvd. that doesn’t include breakfast.